choatix/Archipelago/worlds/sadx/docs/setup_en.md

 5. Disable the "Steam Achievements Mod" if enabled.
 6. Disable the "Fixes, Adds, and Beta Restores" if enabled.

+## Generating the player configuration

+1. Download the sadx.apworld from the release page and double click it to install it and restart the Archipelago launcher.
+2. On the AP Launcher click on `Generate Player Config`.
+3. Copy the `Sonic Adventure DX.yaml` file from the `Players/Templates` folder and edit it to your liking.
+4. Don't forget to remove the {number} from the `name` field, it should just be your nick and nothing else.

 ## Joining a MultiWorld Game

 1. Before launching the game, run the `SAModManager.exe`, select the SADX_Archipelago mod, and hit the `Configure Mod`